mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/support.md

 ## 2 Forum and Community Support

 The Mendix community is always there to help you, 24-7.
 [The Mendix Forum](https://forum.mendixcloud.com/link/questions) is where the community comes together to help each other out with questions and answers and to propose ideas for improving the platform.
-The Forum is closely integrated with the Community Profile, so Mendix community members can see all the interesting and useful information about who is participating in the forum.
+The Forum is closely integrated with the Mendix Profile, so Mendix community members can see all the interesting and useful information about who is participating in the forum.

-With the Mendix Community Profile and the platform's gamification, community members are incentivized to answer questions.
+With the Mendix Profile and the platform's gamification, community members are incentivized to answer questions.
 This results in 80% of all forum questions being answered within 30 minutes by a Mendix community member.

 {{% image_container width="700" %}}
 ![Mendix Community Support Forums](attachments/forum.png)
 {{% /image_container %}}

-To find out more about the Community Profile and the Mendix community, see section [What Can the Mendix Community Do for Me?](community#community-do-for-me) in *Community*.
+To find out more about the Mendix Profile and the Mendix community, see section [What Can the Mendix Community Do for Me?](community#community-do-for-me) in *Community*.

 ## 3 Documentation